Non-disclosure agreements pre-contract

 In the event of a business sale or purchase, both a seller and purchaser will be keen to disseminate the confidential information flowing under the non-disclosure agreement with their professional advisers such as accountants, solicitors and technical support teams.

-To ensure that confidentiality flows down to third parties most receiving parties to such information will need to cascade the obligations to third parties by requesting they enter into a like-for-like agreement or at the very least confirm they understand the nature of the agreement.
+To ensure that confidentiality flows down to third parties, most receiving parties to the information will need to cascade the obligations to third parties by requesting they enter into a like-for-like agreement, or at the very least confirm they understand the nature of the agreement.

 How long will the NDA be in force?

 The non-disclosure agreement will often contain a provision for what should happen to the information if the transaction does not complete.
 Often the information collated under the agreement may need to be returned.
-Alternatively, the receiving party may need to confirm that they have destroyed it.
-Both parties may wish to include specific provisions in respect of this.
+Alternatively, the receiving party may be required to confirm that they have destroyed it.
+Both parties may wish to include specific provisions in respect of this, and potentially to also provide for checking or verification mechanisms.

 For advice on the use of a non-disclosure agreement in advance of sensitive corporate or commercial discussions, please contact Dermot Callinan on 01782 525010 or email firstname.lastname@example.org.